modular/modular/KGEN/test/mojo-debug/README.md

 # Mojo Debug Tests

-There are two main ways to test LLDB's ability to parse DWARF and other debug info sections and provide a nice debugging experience: llvm-lit tests and python SB tests.
+There are two main ways to test LLDB's ability to parse DWARF and other debug info sections and provide a nice debugging experience: llvm-lit tests and SB API tests.

-See `Support/python/modular/utils/debuglib/debugger.py` for some useful information regarding the underlying LLDB support.

 ## llvm-lit tests